djc/corda-rpc/README.md

 [![Coverage status](https://codecov.io/gh/djc/corda-rpc/branch/master/graph/badge.svg)](https://codecov.io/gh/djc/corda-rpc)
 [![License: Apache 2.0](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](LICENSE)

+Because I no longer work at ING or on any Corda-related projects, this crate is unlikely to see further development unless funding appears -- I am available on [a freelance basis](https://xavamedia.nl/).
+I'm happy to answer questions about the code and its current state, and I intend to provide (passive) maintenance (like PR code reviews) of this code going forward.

 [Corda](https://www.corda.net/) is an open source blockchain platform.
 To work with a Corda node, your code needs to communicate over [AMQP 1.0](https://www.amqp.org/) with the broker run by the node.
 This project targets stable Rust and uses asynchronous network I/O built on Tokio.
 This might be